howlowck/haosblog/content/post/power-of-transformers.md

-+++
+---
-author = "Hao Luo"
+author: "Hao Luo"
-comments = true
+comments: true
-date = "2016-01-05T14:51:45-06:00"
+date: "2016-01-05T14:51:45-06:00"
-draft = false
+draft: false
+cover:
-banner = "img/transformers-1.jpg"
+  image: "img/transformers-1.jpg"
-menu = ""
+menu: ""
-share = true
+share: true
-slug = "power-of-transformers"
+slug: "power-of-transformers"
+tags: ["response", "evaluation"]
-tags = ["response", "evaluation"] title = "Power of Transformers (not these robots ↑)"
+title: "Power of Transformers (not these robots ↑)"
-+++
+---

 About a year ago, I was tasked to write an API for a mobile application for the Dean of Students office.
 While the main functionalities were finalized, the app's development was still in its infancy.
 This means that the API's output and how it would be best-suited for the app's consumption was still very much undefined.

 We had to use transformers to separate the API's logic layer from its presentation.

 We used a PHP package called [Fractal](http://fractal.thephpleague.com/) to create our API presentation layer.

 ## The Code

 Setting up the code to use our transformer is pretty straight forward:

 ```PHP